monikamaurya77/Task-healthus.ai/README.md

 # healthus.ai Landing Page

 A responsive landing page built using HTML, CSS, and JavaScript with full mobile/tablet/laptop support.
-This project includes a responsive navbar, animated blog image cards, and a clean layout with hover effects.

 ---